saides-code/Kinexis/README.md

 # Kinexis
-A set of software for visual performances that utilizes the Kinect V1 sensor to create immersive and interactive experiences.
+A collection of software for visual performances that utilizes the Kinect V1 sensor to create immersive and interactive experiences.

 ## 1. DepthMapper